ZipCPU/eth10g/README.md

 ## Status

-As of 15 August, 2023:
+As of 2 October, 2023:

-- The PCB for this project has been built, and is currently under test.
-Several issues have been found, which will likely be fixed in a next revision.
+- The initial PCB for this project has been built and testing has completed.
+Several issues have been found, which are now scheduled to be fixed in the next revision.

 - The project RTL is mostly assembled.
 The only significant component not yet integrated is the SATA.